bigodogu/cloud-/README.md

 # Shell
-Schell Scripts is for reference.
+Schell Scripts is for reference and practice.